-Cosmology is the branch of astronomy involving the origin and evolution of the universe, from the Big Bang to today and on into the future.
-According to NASA, the definition of cosmology is “the scientific study of the large scale properties of the universe as a whole.”
+Cosmology is a branch of astronomy that involves the origin and evolution of the universe, from the Big Bang to today and on into the future.
+According to NASA, the definition of cosmology is "the scientific study of the large scale properties of the universe as a whole."

 Cosmologists puzzle over exotic concepts like string theory, dark matter and dark energy and whether there is one universe or many (sometimes called the multiverse).
-While other aspects astronomy deal with individual objects and phenomena or collections of objects, cosmology spans the entire universe from birth to death, with a boatload of mysteries at every stage.
-[7 Surprising Facts About the Universe]
+While other aspects astronomy deal with individual objects and phenomena or collections of objects, cosmology spans the entire universe from birth to death, with a wealth of mysteries at every stage.

 History of cosmology & astronomy

 Humanity's understanding of the universe has evolved significantly over time.
 In the early history of astronomy, Earth was regarded as the center of all things, with planets and stars orbiting it.
 In the 16th century, Polish scientist Nicolaus Copernicus suggested that Earth and the other planets in the solar system in fact orbited the sun, creating a profound shift in the understanding of the cosmos.
 In the late 17th century, Isaac Newton calculated how the forces between planets — specifically the gravitational forces — interacted.